aws/aws-encryption-sdk-cli/README.rst

 `setuptools entry point`_.
 You can find an example of registering this entry point in the ``setup.py`` for this package.

-When a provider name is specifed in a call to ``aws-encryption-cli``, the appropriate entry point for that name is used.
+When you specify a provider name a call to ``aws-encryption-cli``, the appropriate entry point for that name is used.

 Handling Multiple Entry Points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If multiple entry points are registered for a given name, you will need to specify the package
+If multiple entry points are registered for a given name, you need to specify the package
 that registered the entry point you want to use.

-In order to specify the package name, use the format: ``PACKAGE_NAME::ENTRY_POINT``.
+To specify the package name, use the format: ``PACKAGE_NAME::ENTRY_POINT``.

 * ``provider=aws-kms``
 * ``provider=aws-encryption-sdk-cli::aws-kms``

 If you supply only an entry point name and there is only one entry point registered for that
-name, that entry point will be used.
+name, the ``aws-encryption-cli`` will use that entry point.

 If you supply only an entry point name and there is more than one entry point registered
-for that name, an error will be raised showing you all of the packages that have an entry
+for that name, the ``aws-encryption-cli`` will raise an error listing all of the packages
-point registered for that name.
+that have an entry point registered for that name.

 If you supply both a package and an entry point name, that exact entry point will be used.
-If it is not accessible, an error will be raised showing you all of the packages that have
+If it is not accessible, the ``aws-encryption-cli`` raises an error listing the packages that have
 an entry point registered for that name.

 External Master Key Providers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The entry point name use must not contain the string ``::``.
-This is used as a namespace separator as descibed in `Handling Multiple Entry Points`_.
+This is used as a namespace separator, as descibed in `Handling Multiple Entry Points`_.

 When called, these entry points must return an instance of a master key provider.
 They must accept the parameters prepared by the CLI as described in `Master Key Provider`_.